 Alternative Spring Break (ASB) is a six-day immersive learning experience focused on a variety of social issues in Baltimore.
-ASB groups work with community partners, government officials, and scholars to foster sustainable connections and lay the groundwork for long-term collective civic action.
+ASB groups work with community partners, government officials, and scholars to foster sustainable connections and lay the groundwork for long-term collective civic action addressing disparities resulting from structural racism and other systemic inequities.
 ASB helps participants develop six civic capacities described in the Civic Learning and Democratic Engagement Theory of Change: 1) Civic literacy and discernment; 2) civic agency; 3) real communication; 4) critical solidarity; 5) civic courage; and 6) integrity and congruence (p.
 11).
 Participants find the experience engaging, inspiring, educational, and transformative.

 “ASB… has not only taught me but showed me that I am powerful and can do a lot more than I thought I could.”